 A house fire is one of the worst things one could experience as a homeowner.
 It is an incredibly traumatic event, but sadly not uncommon in Alaska.

 According to the National Fire Protection Association, a house fire occurs every 89 seconds.
 In 2020 alone, 490,500 fires were reported to fire departments across the nation.
 Fire damages amounted to a staggering $12.1 billionin the same year.

 Also, while wildfires have hogged the headlines in recent years, only a very small portion caused house fires.
 As a matter of fact, less than 1% is caused by wildfires in 2021; fires were usually started by cooking-related accidents.

 Understandably, things would feel bleak after a home fire, but this is not the time to mentally check out.
 There are so many questions following a house fire that it can be confusing to figure out what to do next.
 But once the fire has been put out, it's important to act quickly and decisively to prevent further damage.

-What Should You Do with the House in Alaska after a Fire?
+What Should You Do with the House After a Fire Alaska?

 Protect the property from both weather and vandalism.
 Depending on the severity of the fire damage, you may have to contact your utility providers to cut off electricity and water.

 Afterwards, get in touch with your homeowner's insurance company to be able to start the claims process and discuss your options going forward.
 They could assist in getting you set up in a temporary housing while you have your burned home inspected by the insurance company.